Getting Started with Creating YouTube Videos

 There’s an option to add video elements I personally haven’t used this option but there is a lot of information on this in the Google support pages for this.

-Last section will be for visibility, you can set this to private or public, the default is unlisted, this means that anyone with a link can view it otherwise it’s not publically accessable.
+Last section will be for visibility, you can set this to private or public, the default is unlisted, this means that anyone with a link can view it otherwise it’s not publicly accessible.
 Once the video is finished uploading you can set this to public.
 There’s also an option to schedule the release date.

 Done!
 Your video will be available on YouTube.